multani/nomad-pipeline/README.md

 You can still use the same Docker image as you were using with the other plugin with a few adjustements:

+* The other plugin was downloading an agent `jar` file directly from the Jenkins master.
+This is *not done* automatically by default so you need to set `downloadAgentJar` to `true` to download it into `/local/slave.jar`.
 * The other plugin was starting the Jenkins agent on behalf of the Docker image.

   You will now need to start this agent yourself by setting the right command